isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/03_networks/_index.md

 - Consists of connected devices in close proximity to the individual using them;
 - Connected via Bluetooth/wireless;
 - Suitable example: smartphone to car connection;
 {{< /expand >}}

 ---

+**Identify two differences between a wide area network (WAN) and a local area network (LAN).**
+[2]

+{{< expand "Markscheme" >}}
+*Award [2 max]*
+- WAN covers a much larger area (national/international), LANs usually cover a smaller area (such as a single site);
+- Nodes connected to WANs often make use of connections through public networks (such as the telephone system), nodes connected to LANs are usually connected through private infrastructure;
+- LANs are more secure than WANs (due to how WANs transmit the data /how far the data would need to travel);
+- A higher bandwidth is available for transmission in a LAN than a WAN/ LANs can have a higher data transfer rate than a WAN;
+- LAN is typically cheaper than WAN to implement/ maintain (as the equipment required for LAN is less expensive);
+- WAN includes a large number of devices connected together, LAN includes less;
+- WANs are typically slower than LANs due to the distance data must travel;
+- WAN requires hardware to connect different networks, such as a router, LAN can be simple and does not need to connect to other networks;
+{{< /expand >}}

+---